peter-smallidge/slash-wall-vegetation/slash-wall-regen-analysis.md

     exp.saplA = exp.sapl * (43560 /((3.14156) * (6 * 6)))
   ) %>%
   mutate(
-    suppressed = sup.seed01A + sup.seed02A + sup.seed03A + sup.saplA,
+    suppressed = sup.seed01A + sup.seed02A + sup.seed03A,
-    exposed = exp.seed01A + exp.seed02A + exp.seed03A + exp.saplA,
+    exposed = exp.seed01A + exp.seed02A + exp.seed03A,
+    total = sup.seed01A + sup.seed02A + sup.seed03A +
+      exp.seed01A + exp.seed02A + exp.seed03A,
     top4A = top4 * (43560 /((3.14156) * (6 * 6)))
   ) %>%
   select(harvest, location, point, spp, origin, sup.seed01A, sup.seed02A, sup.seed03A, sup.saplA,
-         exp.seed01A, exp.seed02A, exp.seed03A, exp.saplA, suppressed, exposed, top4A)
+         exp.seed01A, exp.seed02A, exp.seed03A, exp.saplA, suppressed, exposed, total, top4A)

 regen.per.acre %>%
   arrange(harvest, location, point, spp) %>%
   head(n=15L)
 ```

-    ## # A tibble: 15 x 16
+    ## # A tibble: 15 x 17
     ##    harvest location point spp   origin sup.seed01A sup.seed02A sup.seed03A
     ##    <chr>   <chr>    <chr> <chr> <chr>        <dbl>       <dbl>       <dbl>
     ##  1 boot    interior 349   372   s            7090.
 0           0